foundry-rs/starknet-foundry/docs/src/projects/configuration.md

 because they are located in global config.
 If no profiles are explicitly specified, the `default` profile from the global configuration file will be used.

-When running `sncast` from the `opus magnum` directory, there is a configuration file in the parent directory (B).
+When running `sncast` from the `opus-magnum` directory, there is a configuration file in the parent directory (B).
 This setup allows for the use of the following profiles: `default`, `testnet`, and `mainnet`.
 If the `mainnet` profile is specified, the configuration from the local file will be used to override the global `default` profile, as the `mainnet` profile does not exist in the global configuration.